MeiShaohui/SVATN/README.md

 # Spectral Variability Augmented Two-Stream Network for Hyperspectral Sparse Unmixing

-This set of files contains the code for SVATN published in the papers:
+This set of files contains the code for SVATN published in the paper:
  "[Spectral Variability Augmented Two-Stream Network for Hyperspectral Sparse Unmixing](https://ieeexplore.ieee.org/document/9919800)"